 Condition requirement Means of monitoring during period under review Compliance achieved?
-15. All groundwater sampling and analysis shall be undertaken in accordance with a Sampling and Analysis Plan, which shall be submitted to the Chief Executive, Taranaki Regional Council for review and certification before the first sampling is undertaken.
+Lists the range of parameters required to be tested for in the analysis of groundwater samples.
+Implementation of Groundwater Monitoring Programme and assessment of results.
+Yes 15.
+All groundwater sampling and analysis shall be undertaken in accordance with a Sampling and Analysis Plan, which shall be submitted to the Chief Executive, Taranaki Regional Council for review and certification before the first sampling is undertaken.
 Receipt of Sampling and Analysis Plan prior to first round of sampling being undertaken.
 Yes 16.
 The consent holder shall provide to the Council, during the month of May each year, a summary of all data collected and a report detailing compliance with consent conditions over the previous 1 July to 30 June period.
 The report shall also provide an assessment of injection well condition, well integrity and an updated injection modelling report.
 Receipt of satisfactory report during May each year.
 Yes 17.
 Lapse clause.
 Receive notice of exercise of consent.
 Yes 18.
 Consent review provision.
-N/A N/A Overall assessment of consent compliar of this consent High Overall assessment of administrative pe rformance in respect of this consent High
+N/A N/A Overall assessment of consent compliance and environmental performance in respect of this consent Overall assessment of administrative pe rformance in respect of this consent High